indiana-university/rivet-docs/content/add-ons/rivet-emmet.md

 ---
 title: "Emmet snippets"
-description: "A set of Emmet snippets for use with Rivet."
+description: "A set of Emmet snippets for use with Rivet"
 thumbnail: "emmet-thumbnail.png"
 packageName: rivet-collapsible
 repo: https://github.com/indiana-university/rivet-emmet